aisha-glblcd/material/intro-to-global-code/PITCHME.md

 * Software engineers
 * Professionals
 * Educators

+---
+Note:
     This is a great opportunity to introduce yourselves & talk about your own backgrounds.

     * Where are you from?
     * What did you study?
     * What do you do now?
     * What made you want to become a programmer?
     * What do you get from it?
     * Why would you encourage someone else to have a go?

 ---
 ## Who are you?
 * Software engineers!
 * Hand-picked

+--

-The point here is that everyone is a programmer, we don't do any gatekeeping here.
+Note: The point here is that everyone is a programmer, we don't do any gatekeeping here.
 If you're in the room, you're one of us.

 Here the lamplighters can talk about their experience at Global Code last year, and how things have changed for them in the last 12 months.